mediafellows/ansible-role-s3-website-hosting/README.md

 - `s3_website_alias_domain_names: ['custom-domain.org']` - Set your the domain(s) your Wedbsite should be reachable under. **Needs overwriting!**
 - `s3_website_certificate_arn: 'tls-certificate-arn-for-cloudwatch'` - Set the TLS certificate you already setup in ACM for the domains.
 Use the Certificates ARN here. **Needed for HTTPs to work!**
 - `s3_website_create_dns_record: true` - Set false to not create a Route53 DNS record, like when domain is managed elsewhere
+- `s3_website_route53_zone_name: custom-domain.org` - This role tries to guess zone name on Route53 from alias names, however sometimes it could pick the wrong one if you have mutiple zones of the same TLD.
+In this case set this variable
 - `s3_website_root_object: 'index.html'` - Root document for your website.
 Defaults to index.html
 - `s3_website_caching_max_ttl: 2592000` -  max seconds items can stay in the CloudFront cache (AWS defaults to 365 here, this role to 30)
 - `s3_website_caching_default_ttl: 86400` - seconds after which the origin is checked for a change (default to 1 day, also AWS default)